John Biebel: That Early Push

 balanced.'
 I wanted to depict subjects and actions that contradicted their natures (quiet subjects like animals and children, but put into strange

 circumstances, dislocated places, time warps.)
-What emerged were portraits of dogs, children kings and emperors, vast abstract landscapes,
+What emerged were portraits of dogs, child kings and emperors, vast abstract landscapes,

 religious figures, historical portraits.
 I stretched my painting language to involve painting on the floor, exposing paintings to adverse weather